 /short-order-id containing all the keys for the following environment variables:

 Start the server and ngrok

 Start the development server

 The server typically starts on port 3000.
 If not, make a note for the next step.

 This exposes port 3000 to the outside world.
 Make a note of the URL ngrok provides.

 Create a new integration

-You must now tell Commerce Cloud the ngrok URL above.
+You must now tell Commerce Cloud the ngrok URL specified previously.
 From within the Dashboard, head to Settings > Integrations and click Create.